Late Ming peasant rebellions: Rebellion

 During this period of the late Ming dynasty, Confucian values such as "morality" (daoli) and "fairness" (gongli) concepts of virtue started to be used in growing frequency by outlaws and rebels.
 It was attested by citation from Perry Link, that during the By the end of Ming dynasty period, bandits in Hebei used slogans such as "killing the rich to help the poor" and "carrying out the Dao on behalf of Heaven.", which popularized by both Water Margin and Romance of the Three Kingdoms as a form of "remedial protest".

-In the spring of 1628, Wang Jiayin started a revolt in Shaanxi with some 6,000 followers, one of whom was Zhang Xianzhong, who would go on to depopulate Sichuan in the future.
+In the spring of 1628, Wang Jiayin started a revolt in Shaanxi with some 6,000 followers.
 The rebellion posed no threat to the Ming army, but due to the rugged mountain terrain of Shaanxi, the Ming pacification army of 17,000 was unable to effectively root out the rebels.

 Another bandit leader Gao Yingxiang rose up in revolt and joined Wang Jiayin soon after.
 In early 1629 the veteran anti-rebel leader Yang He was called into service and made Supreme Commander of the Three Border Regions.
 What he found was that situations were even more dire than they appeared.
 Salaries for soldiers of Shaanxi were three years in arrears, and their own soldiers were deserting to join the rebels.
 Yang was unable to suppress Wang Jiayin's rebels, who took several isolated fortresses as late as 1630.

 Yang's policy of amnesty for surrendered peasants was generally ineffective.
 Once surrendered, the peasants would go back to their homes and join other rebel bands.
 Despite Ming victories in battle, peasant rebellions would remain a major problem for the remainder of the Ming dynasty.
 Yang He was eventually impeached and arrested for ineffectiveness.
 He was replaced with Hong Chengchou who would later defect to the Qing dynasty.